Monotonicity formulas and (S$_+$)-property: old and new: Power-law case

 \section{Power-law case}

 Monotonicity formulas have been a crucial tool for the study of partial differential equations and calculus of variations during the last half of a century.
 The reason behind it is that, to study equations which are not linear (or functionals which are not quadratic), this tool allowed to adapt arguments from the linear equations to these new settings.
 The other side of this story is that only a specific kind of nonlinearity was considered, that is, those with growth of a power-law, which materialized in equations driven by the $p$-Laplacian operator.
-These inequalities can be found in classical texts like \cite[equation (2.2)]{Simon-1978} or \cite[Chapter 12]{Lindqvist-2019}.
-For completion, the statement and its proof can be found below.
+The most popular version of these inequalities can be found in classical texts like \cite[equation (2.2)]{Simon-1978} or \cite[Chapter 12]{Lindqvist-2019}.
+For completeness of this text, we also include it in the following lines.
+The proof is based on the arguments of \cite[equation (2.2)]{Simon-1978} or \cite[Chapter 12]{Lindqvist-2019}.

-\begin{lemma} Let $r > 1$, for any $\xi, \eta \in \R^N$
+\begin{lemma} Let $r > 1$, for any $\xi, \eta \in \R^N$,

 if $r \geq 2$, and

 if $1 < r < 2$, where

 The constant $C_r$ might not be optimal. \end{lemma} \begin{proof} For the case $r \geq 2$, we obtain the identity